r-lib/usethis/README.md

 #> ✔ Adding '^.*\\.Rproj$', '^\\.Rproj\\.user$' to '.Rbuildignore'

 # You'd normally start working with that package in a new project
-# Here I'm going to simulated that by changing the working directory
+# Here I'm going to simulate that by changing the working directory
 setwd(tmp)

 # Modify the description ----------------------------------------------